 Even though it’s not the rocket science in today’s age of digital photography, polaroid and instant cameras are still considered to be cool.
 The innovative idea of clicking a picture and finding it roll down the other end is still exciting and fun!
 The idea of polaroid and instant photography was indeed a turning point back in the 1970s but no one expected it to still stick around after those days of film photography being taken over by the Digital age.
-Read on more tips shared by an avid instant photography enthusiast and professional party photographer from Perth.
+Read on more tips shared by an avid instant photography enthusiast and professional party photographer from Perth, to view the photo gallery for more of their work.

 How actually an instant camera works